cloudbees-days/cloudbees-field-workshops/slides/core/core-2.md

 name: gitops-for-casc

 ## GitOps for Core CasC
 One of the main reasons to manage configurations as code is to allow it to be managed in source control.
 But you still don't want to have to execute any manual steps when you make approved changes to your configuration.
-In this exercise we will setup a Jenkins Pipeline job - a [Pipeline Organization Folder](https://jenkins.io/doc/book/pipeline/multibranch/#organization-folders) - on your Team Master that will be triggered whenever you commit any approved changes to the **master** branch of the Core configuration bundle repository.
+In the following we will setup a Jenkins Pipeline job - or more specifically, a [Pipeline Organization Folder](https://jenkins.io/doc/book/pipeline/multibranch/#organization-folders) - on your Team Master that will be triggered whenever you commit any approved changes to the `**master**` branch of your Core configuration bundle repository.

 ---
-name: lab-link
+name: core-casc-lab-link
 ## Lab - CloudBees Core - Configuration as Code

 [https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/core-casc/core-casc.md](https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/core-casc/core-casc.md)